Finally... an AFFORDABLE camp!

 Q: What is the selection process of the camp staff?

-A: I receive applicants for the counselor positions and review them.
-I then set up interviews with the individuals I feel are a good fit for the job.
-After interviewing them and reviewing their references I make the decision on whom to hire.
-Once hired, I submit them to a full background check which includes: county criminal felony and misdemeanor, federal criminal, national criminal search, national sex offender registry, and prohibited parties.
-The accepted counselors receive training on many topics, such as: conflict resolution, homesickness and child welfare and protection.
-There are 7 counselors in all (4 female and 3 male) who are at all the camps.
-I am also at all the camps in a supervisory role, and if I cannot attend the former education director, Jim Tunheim steps in to fill that role.
+A: MFU receives applicants for the counselor positions and reviews them.
+After this, interviews are organized with the individuals MFU feels are a good fit for the job.
+After the interview and a review of their references the top choices are submited to a full background check which includes: county criminal felony and misdemeanor, federal criminal, national criminal search, national sex offender registry, and prohibited parties.
+If the background check comes back clear the candicate is offered the position.
+The hired counselors receive training on many topics, such as: conflict resolution, homesickness and child welfare and protection.
+There are 8 counselors in all (4 female and 4 male) who are at all the camps.
+The education director Glen Schmidt is also at all the camps in a supervisory role, and if he cannot attend another MFU staff member steps in to fill that role.

 Q: What is the difference between the northern camps and southern camps?